Guidance

 This makes sure that any insurance claims can't be turned down due to a lack of disclosure of information.

-Oranga Tamariki can exercise discretion in situations where a caregiver is inconvenienced because of accidental damage to their property by tamariki in their care.
+Oranga Tamariki can exercise discretion in situations where a caregiver is inconvenienced because of accidental damage to their property by tamariki or rangatahi in their care.
 In the case of large claims, we can consider compensating caregivers for the loss of their no-claims bonus or reimbursing part or all of their insurance policy excess.

 Exclusions

-Oranga Tamariki do not consider claims:
+Oranga Tamariki does not consider claims:

 Limitations